polkadot-assurance-legion/pal-docs/audit_preparedness_guide.md

 ## 3. Code Quality and Documentation

 This section focuses on the fundamental aspects of producing high-quality, secure code.
-It covers best practices for code cleanliness and comprehensive documentation, which are crucial for both security and maintainability.
+It covers best practices for code cleanliness and comprehensive documentation, which are crucial for both security and maintainability.∫

 ### 3.1 Code Cleanliness